 Bats - Always Need Bats

-To me, the sky look a little barren without some bats flying around so I used the bat die from the Halloween Mixed Media set to make a number of dies.
-I just cut them out of black cardstock – no fancy painting or distressing needed for the bats.
+To me, the sky look a little barren without some bats flying around so I used the bat die from the Halloween Mixed Media set to make a number of bats.
+I just cut them out of black cardstock - no fancy painting or distressing needed for the bats.

 Arrange Halloween Elements on the Background